 Query Execution Performance

-Many performance problems can be caused by inefficient SQL queries, which includes things like tables lacking indexes and inefficient joins.
+Many performance problems can be caused by inefficient SQL queries, which include things like tables lacking indexes and inefficient joins.
 So, tracking query performance is an essential metric to monitor.

 Hardware